jangelo91/Remote-Development-Environment-Templates/Go/Web Development/README.md

 1. Clone this repository from GitHub

-2. Reopen your local copy of this folder (/Go/Base) in VS Code
+2. Reopen your local copy of this folder ("/Go/Web Development") in VS Code

 3. Open the [command pallette](<https://code.visualstudio.com/docs/getstarted/userinterface#:~:text=The%20most%20important%20key%20combination,provides%20access%20to%20many%20commands.>) (press F1 or Ctrl+Shift+P)